theRocket/evchargestation-optimizer/README.md

 #### [AAA EVs Out of Charge data](https://autoinsights.aaa.biz/products/evs-out-of-charge)
 This data was selected first, specifically targeting places where their customers have had to call for assistance due to an out-of-charge incident.

-Since this data costs $200 per state and year of data, I have purchased this out-of-pocket and placed the files in a secure S3 bucket only my AWS API credentials can access.
+Since this data costs $200 per state and year of data, I have purchased this out-of-pocket and placed the files in a private bucket only my Google Cloud credentials can access.

-Using the vehicle make and model, we will also determine the charge connector type and validate that against the nearby charging station available connector types, as provided in the Google Maps API response.

-A 2018 Nissan Leaf in the example above does support the CHAdeMO connector.
-However 14.4 km may have been too far for this driver to reach on low charge.

 #### [EVRI eRoadMap](https://eroadmap.epri.com/)